redis/redis-doc/commands/srandmember.md

 @return

-@bulk-reply: without the additional `count` argument the command returns a Bulk Reply with the randomly selected element, or `nil` when `key` does not exist.
+@bulk-string-reply: without the additional `count` argument the command returns a Bulk Reply with the randomly selected element, or `nil` when `key` does not exist.
-@multi-bulk-reply: when the additional `count` argument is passed the command returns an array of elements, or an empty array when `key` does not exist.
+@array-reply: when the additional `count` argument is passed the command returns an array of elements, or an empty array when `key` does not exist.

 @examples